oki-burokku/oki-burokku.github.io/index.md

 We have provided a BIP we call BIPBBB (BIP Bigger Bitcoin Blocks).
 The BIP shows a way for bitcoin to scale it's blockweight.
 The BIP can be found here: BIPBBB.

 ### 2. Provide a referenece implementation.
-We have provided a BIPBBB reference implementation based on the latest bitcoin-core releases (0.20 & 0.19).
+We have provided a BIPBBB reference implementation based on the latest bitcoin-core releases ([0.20](https://github.com/oki-burokku/bitcoin/tree/0.20) & [0.19](https://github.com/oki-burokku/bitcoin/tree/0.19)).
 This refernece design has only minor differences to the bitcoin-core codebase.
-We will maintain this repositopry to match the latest core releases with the BIPBBB implementation.
+We will maintain this repository to match the latest core releases with the BIPBBB implementation.
 This reference implemenation could be used by miners or node operators to indicate support for and eventually generate bigger bitcoin blocks.

 # What can you do?